The Jewish LobbyThe largest single-issue lobby in the USA

 Congressional Jewish Congress

-Connecticut Good Government PAC*
+Connecticut Good Government*

-Conseil Reppresentatif des Institutions Juives de France#
+Conseil Reppresentatif des Institutions Juives de France (CRIF)# (France)

 Conservative Friends of Israel (UK)